Uploading NPL code

 IntelliJ NPL-Dev plugin | ✅ |

-If you already have NPL source code, check that it conforms to the expected structure.
+If you already have NPL source code, jump to section Checking NPL source structure.

-options are available to you, depending on where you want to inspect the code or upload it from:
+Several options are available to you, depending on where you want to keep the example code, for inspection and upload to NOUMENA Cloud:

-- Choose Codespaces if you do not want to install nor copy anything on your machine.
+- Choose Codespaces if you do not want to install nor copy anything on your machine (requires a GitHub account with Codespaces access).

 - If you prefer to work on your machine, create a local copy of the example project using the NPL CLI or zip file download.